ScRiPt1337/FBLeaker/README.md

 FBleaker will extract email from your facebook and try to find there password if they ever get leaked

 >1.
 Extract Your Facebook friend List
->⋅⋅⋅You can set limit how many friends you want to extract from your friend list
+>*You can set limit how many friends you want to extract from your friend list*
 >2.
 Extract all page your and YOur Friend Like
 >...You can set limit how many pages you want to extract from your profile and your friend profile
 >3.
 Check If any email password ever get leaked